Licensing Analytical Laboratories for Sampling and Testing Cannabis

 C.The laboratory must perform all analyses using methods that are currently approved by the RIDOH, as described in § 6.21 of this Part.

 D.The laboratory’s quality assurance plan must be accessible to all personnel in the laboratory.
 It must include, but not be limited to:

-1.laboratory sampling plan for collecting representative samples of finished medical marijuana products;
+1.Laboratory sampling plan for collecting representative samples of finished cannabis products;

-A.The quality assurance plan must include standard procedure for determining the capability of its analysts before they can begin conducting quantitative analysis of medical marijuana products.
+A.The quality assurance plan must include standard procedure for determining the capability of its analysts before they can begin conducting quantitative analysis of cannabis products.

 B.RIDOH must be notified when significant changes are made to the standard analytical procedure such as changes to extraction technique or the instrumentation used.

 C.Each analyst is required to perform initial demonstration of capability prior to implementing routine analyses.

 D.Each laboratory must participate in a proficiency testing program approved by RIDOH for each analyte (or group of analytes), matrix and method for which the laboratory is certified or is requesting certification.
 Proficiency testing samples must be procured from a proficiency testing provider approved by RIDOH.
 RIDOH may require that the proficiency testing program include “round robin” proficiency testing whereby samples from the same batch are tested by more than one (1) licensed analytical laboratory for comparison of results.

 E.If proficiency test samples are not commercially available, analytical laboratories must submit a plan to define and develop in-house quality control samples it will use to demonstrate its proficiency for each analyte, matrix, and method of analysis.
 The plan must include: